 to the housing, banking, and subprime mortgage crises caused by

 distress, coupled with oil prices above $140 per barrel during the

 summer, deepened the world economic crises that had been brewing all

 year.
-The bailout was supported by current President
+The bailout was supported by current President George W. Bush and

-November 4, 2008 - Barack Obama, Democratic Senator from Illinois, the land of
+4, 2008 - Barack Obama, Democratic Senator from Illinois, the land of

 Abraham Lincoln, wins a landslide margin in the Electoral College, 365

 to 173 in the election for the 44th President of the USA over John

-McCain, making him the first African-American president in
+McCain, making him the first African-American president in the history

 |44th President of the United States, Barack

 Obama takes the oath of office for President of the United States,

 becoming the first African-American president in the history of the

 nation.
-The Democratic Senator from Illinois comes into

-office on a
+The Democratic Senator from Illinois comes into the office on a

 message of Change.
-The city of Washington, D.C.
+The city of Washington, D.C. hosts more than one

 beginning in the Bush administration and expanded under President

+nation.
 More than one half million citizens concerned with

-increased deficits due to such actions such as the bailout of the banking
+increased deficits due to actions such as the bailout of the banking

 industry, car industry, potential cap and trade legislation, and other